raspberrypilearning/getting-started-with-the-twitter-api/en/step_5.md

 ## Set the system date/time

-Your system date/time will be need to be set correctly in order to connect to Twitter.

-For most operating systems it will be set from the internet, but it may be set to manual or the wrong timezone.
+Your system's date/time will be need to be set correctly in order for you to connect to Twitter.
+On most operating systems, this information is pulled from the internet, but your system might might be set to manual or to the wrong time zone.

-If its correct you can skip to the next step.
+If your date and time are correct, you can skip to the next step.

 --- collapse ---